EQPO: Equitable Group Relative Policy Optimization for Clinical Reasoning: Introduction

-Finally, we publicly release our models, training pipeline, and comprehensive fairness evaluation metrics to facilitate reproducible research in equitable medical AI.
-By addressing fairness as a fundamental optimization objective rather than a post-hoc consideration, our work establishes a new paradigm for developing clinical AI systems that serve all populations equitably.
+Finally, we publicly release our models, training pipeline, and comprehensive equitability evaluation metrics to facilitate reproducible research in equitable medical AI.
+By addressing equitability as a fundamental optimization objective rather than a post-hoc consideration, our work establishes a new paradigm for developing clinical AI systems that serve all populations equitably.